LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 {: .important}
 See the [Getting Started](bot-connectors-getting-started.html) guide first to complete pre-requisite steps.

-{: .important}
-You have to agree to Data Disclaimer from now onward in order to use the services of bot connector.
-For that you can click on the checkbox "I agree to the Data Disclaimer

 With watson there are two ways of authentication that currently our system support, these are UserPass and IAM (token based) authentication.
 You can choose one of them for your bot configuration.

 #### UserPass authentication
+You will be presented with following screen to complete the Vendor Settings in order to add bot connector using UserPass authentication.

 <img style="width:600px" src="img/watsonassistant/userpass-based-auth.png">

 Figure 1.1 Showing the configuration that needed to be filled using UserPass authentication